Wilsonlorensya3/Honours/README.md

 # Honours
 Coding used for Honours project
-All code is written in R
+All code is written in R , and any notations, jargons used are referred to the original thesis PDF

 .Rdata description:

-Note:
+Note: <br />
-save the grid and functions with name convention: Grid_and_Functions.RData
+save the grid and functions with name convention: Grid_and_Functions.RData <br />

-Grids:
+Grids: <br />
 pre computed mu grid and nu grid are given in variable <br />
 `mu.grid` and `nu.grid` give the combinations of mu and nu to be calculated for parameter of interest <br />